 Run the validation and functional tests on the Certification page in the developer console.
 These tests help you identify issues that you need to fix before you submit the skill.

 Review the submission checklist.
 This checklist includes the tests performed by Amazon's certification team, so passing all of these tests can speed up the certification process.

 When you are ready for your skill to be made public, and you have ensured that your skill fulfills the requirements on the certification checklist, submit your skill for certification.

 Once your skill is published, Amazon customers can see it in the Alexa App and choose to enable and use it.

 You can (and should) continue to work on your skill, enhancing its features, fixing any problems, and improving the experience for your end users.
-For recommendations for ongoing skill development and when you need to re-submit the skill, see Launch Your Skill: Revise and Update Your Skill after Publication
+For recommendations for ongoing skill development and when you need to re-submit the skill, see Test and Submit Your Skill for Certification: Revise and Update Your Skill after Publication